 I am now a keen astrophotographer and a move to the dark skies of rural Oxfordshire to live with my husband and fellow astronomer, Mark, has helped to fuel this passion.
 I’m lucky enough to have had my images appear in astronomy magazines, local and national newspapers, and on various tv shows.
 I don’t have a particular specialist area of astrophotography; basically if it’s in the sky I like to photograph it!
 I also love astronomy sketching because it makes me feel better “connected” with the object I’m observing if I’m committing it to paper because I have to study it so closely in order to draw it.

 In March 2018 I was elected as a Fellow of the Royal Astronomical Society.
 I am also a member of the British Astronomical Association, the Society for Popular Astronomy and the Society for the History of Astronomy.

 I have done some astronomy blog and article writing, and have had articles appear in Sky at Night and All About Space magazines.
-I have made numerous appearances on BBC Radio Oxford, talking about various astronomy events.
+I have made numerous appearances on BBC Radio Oxford, talking about various astronomy events and in 2018 I appeared on BBC Five Live.
 During the total lunar eclipse of September 2015, we had a reporter in the garden observing the event with me all through the night, recording interviews as the eclipse moved from phase to phase.
 I even did a live Skype link to them from the USA after we’d seen the Total Solar Eclipse in August 2017!
 I am also a regular co-

 If you’d like to hear previews and get details of how to download music by The Band Next Door, click here